spycherf/bib-match/README.md

 ## Author

-Frederic Spycher

-*Master student in Information Systems at University of Lausanne*
+**Frederic Spycher**, Master student in Information Systems at University of Lausanne

 ## Context